We Used to Be Friends

 - In the fourth season Michael Garibaldi and Sheridan have a falling out, evidently caused by Garibaldi's collapse after being captured by the Shadows.
 It is later revealed that he has been brainwashed by Alfred Bester, who uses the unwitting Garibaldi as a lever to alienate Lyta so they'll be forced to make a deal with Bester, trick Sheridan into walking into a trap so he can be arrested by President Clark's men, and discover the plot by William Edgars to infect Telepaths with an engineered plague.
 Of course, once Garibaldi has been released from the conditioning, none of his friends will have anything to do with him, and the only way for him to regain their trust is to bust Sheridan out of prison.
 It's easy to see why Bester is considered to be the Magnificent Bastard of the show.

-- Apollo and Starbuck from the remake are a looping On-Off-Couple/Friends.
+- Apollo and Starbuck are a looping On-Off-Couple/Friends.
 When the fleet reaches New Caprica however and Apollo and Starbuck sleep together they seem to share a now very distant relationship.
 We only learn later on why.

 - Happens to the Old Man and Col. Tigh.
 Twice actually.
 The first time when the exodus from New Caprica succeeds and Saul can't really deal with what happened, the second time when the XO reveals to Admiral Adama that he has been a Cylon all the time.
 They manage to reconcile eventually.